-Huawei P30 Pro review: the smartphone with an ace up its sleeve
+Huawei P30 Pro in review: The smartphone with an ace up its sleeve

-A few weeks ago we got up here TechnikNews already ours First impression to the Huawei P30 Pro released.
+A few weeks ago we got up here TechnikNews already ours First impression about the Huawei P30 Pro.
 I was able to test the device for you for a few weeks.
-Now it's time for our detailed test report.
+Now it's time for our detailed review.

 Jump to section